mvolkmann/blog/src/hot-topics-2024.md

 <img alt="htmx logo" style="border: 0; width: 20%"
   src="/blog/assets/htmx-logo.png?v={{pkg.version}}">

+Htmx is in my 2024 list because it provides a fresh take on building web applications that has many benefits over currently popular approaches.
 Of all the topics in my list, this one excites me the most!

 <a href="https://htmx.org" target="_blank">Htmx</a>